The 44th ALL ASIAN DX CONTEST - 2003

 (6) Special plaques will be awarded to the stations in the categories mentioned in a separate page.

 (7) The Contest Award will be issued to whom fulfill the certain requirements during the contest period.
-The detailed information will be appeared in near future.
+The detailed information will be appeared in a separate page.

 (1) Submit a summary sheet and logs of only